DevOpsHiveHQ/dynamic-devops-roadmap/README.md

 </div>

-[Dynamic DevOps Roadmap](https://devopsroadmap.io/) is a **FREE** pragmatic DevOps roadmap to kickstart your DevOps career in the Cloud Native era following the Agile MVP style!
+[Dynamic DevOps Roadmap](https://devopsroadmap.io/) is a **FREE** pragmatic DevOps learning to kickstart your DevOps career in the Cloud Native era following the Agile MVP style!

 > Experience-Driven DevOps: Beyond Tools, Where Concepts Meet Real-World Challenges